Renewable energy usage has doubled in the last decade. Hawaii is leading the charge

 Since then, Hawaii's electricity mix has undergone significant changes.

-For example, in 2013, the state got less than 1 percent of its electricity from solar.
-By 2021 that number grew to 17.5 percent.
-While 5.1 percent of that comes from solar farms, 12.4 percent comes from things like rooftop solar, on private homes.
+For example, in 2013, the state got less than 1% of its electricity from solar.
+By 2021 that number grew to 17.5%.
+While 5.1% of that comes from solar farms, 12.4% comes from things like rooftop solar, on private homes.

 "It's been fantastic that the adoption of rooftop solar over the last ten or 15 years in Hawaii," Mikulina said.
 "Now we have nearly 100,000 mini power plants on people's rooftops statewide," he added.

-The commitment to 100 percent renewal energy in Hawaii is ahead of schedule and has led to other noticeable changes like the closure of the state's last remaining coal plant in 2022.
+The commitment to 100% renewal energy in Hawaii is ahead of schedule and has led to other noticeable changes like the closure of the state's last remaining coal plant in 2022.

 But the state is still heavily reliant on oil imported from places like Libya and until recently Russia, the cost of electricity has also gone up and many of the easier steps have already been taken.